Fall

 Cost

-Participants are responsible for their own travel to and from the residency, including their ferry tickets and luggage from New Bedford, MA.
-Please take these costs into account when budgeting for the experience.
+Please note that participants are responsible for their own travel to and from the residency, including their ferry tickets and luggage from New Bedford, MA.
+Participants may need to spend the night in New Bedford to catch the morning ferry.

-A full scholarship covers the entire cost of residency including tuition, housing, and all meals.
-All participants will need to provide for their own transportation to and from Cuttyhunk, whether or not they receive a scholarship. **Please note that scholarship recipients will be placed in a shared room accommodation.**
+A full fellowship covers the entire cost of residency including tuition, housing, and all meals.
+All participants will need to provide for their own transportation to and from Cuttyhunk, whether or not they receive a fellowship.
+Please note that fellowship recipients will be placed in a shared room accommodation.

 Sample Schedule